 If we have not been able to settle the case, we get ready for trial.
 As your divorce attorney, we will work with you to decide what witnesses we will call.
 We prepare testimony of the witnesses and cross-examination of the witnesses we anticipate from the other side.
 We prepare our trial exhibits.
 We will meet with key witnesses prior to trial.
-We will insist on meeting with you, our client, prior to trial so that you will know what to expect when he or she walks into the courtroom.
+We will insist on meeting with our client prior to trial so that they will know what to expect when they walk into the courtroom.

 The judge will order that one attorney draft the Decree of Divorce.
 The drafting attorney will send the Decree to the other attorney for review and comments.
 If the attorneys are not able to agree on the language in the Decree, they will ask the judge to decide.

 There are often a number of documents that need to be prepared to finalize the property division.
 For instance, if the parties co-own real property, a Special Warranty Deed may be needed to transfer title to one party only.
 If the parties are splitting a retirement plan, a Qualified Domestic Relations Order (QDRO) may be needed.
 If a spouse is getting a car with the other person’s name on the title, we may draft a Power of Attorney to Transfer Motor Vehicle.
 The case is closed only once all the paperwork is complete.

 How Long Does It Take to Get a Divorce, Again?